apache/arrow/csharp/examples/FlightClientExample/readme.md

 This client can connect to a server, and will:

- 1. Attempt to upload a test Arrow table
+ 1. Upload a test Arrow table
  2. Query metadata about available flights and the uploaded Arrow table
  3. Download the test Arrow table.
+ 4. Clear data on the server.

-To test this, you will want to run the Example Flight Server and then run this.
+To test this, start the Example Flight Server first and then run this.